-- a) Truck movements by road may exceed the identified limits in Table 1 up to the limits identified in Table 2, subject to: - i. traffic monitoring identifying that Concept Plan related traffic movements are not having a detrimental impact on the local, regional and State road network and/or predicted background traffic growth is lower than the long term per annum growth rate of 1.0%; or - ii.
-Deleted - iii. the consideration of land use planning and development changes within the locality of the Concept Plan site, including approved uses on the adjoining Intertrade Industrial Park site, which may result in less traffic generation than considered under this Concept Plan.
+- a) The movement of container freight by road may exceed the identified limits in Table 1 up to 480,000 TEU, subject to: - i. traffic monitoring identifying that Concept Plan related traffic movements are not having a detrimental impact on the local, regional and State road network and/or predicted background traffic growth is lower than the long term per annum growth rate of 1.0%; or - ii. the use of excess road freight capacity from other development on the site, where that development is generating less freight movements than has been approved under this Concept Plan; or - iii. the consideration of land use planning and development changes within the locality of the Concept Plan site, including approved uses on the adjoining Intertrade Industrial Park site, which may result in less traffic generation than considered under this Concept Plan. - b) The movement of container freight by road may exceed the identified limits in Table 1 up to 700,000 TEU, subject to: - i. the consideration of the matters listed in requirement 2.3 a), as relevant; and - ii. the implementation of a Transport Infrastructure Strategy as per requirement 2.4, which has been endorsed by Transport for NSW and RMS.